Our verdict

 - need a more breezy summer shoe?
 Allbirds Tree Runners

 - need a water-repellent shoe to keep you from getting wet?
-Allbirds Wool Runner Mizzles
+On Cloud 5 Waterproof

 - need a shoe that can do running and gym?
-Allbirds Tree Dasher 2
+Nike Motiva

 Cool when it’s warm, warm when it’s cold

-The Wool Runner is highly appreciated for the fact that it is a good 3-season shoe (fall, winter, spring).
+We highly appreciate Wool Runner for the fact that it is a good 3-season shoe (fall, winter, spring).
 It offers excellent thermoregulation for the temperature ranges of 41–68ºF (5–20ºC), which is perfect if you’re somewhere with variable weather.
-A reviewer from the Pacific NorthWest reported happily wearing the shoe six months of the year.

 Just be sure to steer clear of these Allbirds when it gets extra hot or rainy/snowy.
-There is not enough ventilation for warmer weather and the material gets instantly soaked when it’s wet.
+We found that there is not enough ventilation for warmer weather and the material gets instantly soaked when it’s wet.

 In our smoke test below, you can see that the shoe is only ventilated through the tongue area, as opposed to the highly breathable Tree Dasher.